 You can never have too many garbage bags.
 If everyone brought two or three we would be able to move the trash outside the building.
 Remember, when things go south there will probably not be our weekly garbage pickup.
 Just making sure we all think about the trash building up inside the building.

-Great comment from Jacque: One thing I noticed being glued to TV and watching all the rescues, is that 1 in 3 people didn’t have adequate footwear if any at all.
-I remember my grandfather drilling it into our heads the importance of dry clean feet whenever possible and having the right footwear. maybe adding shoes, waders, hiking boots, etc to the list would be essential.
-Thank you for your post it helps to remind us to check and update our own BOB’s.
+Great comment from Jacque: One thing I noticed being glued to the TV and watching all the rescues, is that 1 in 3 people didn’t have adequate footwear if any at all.
+I remember my grandfather drilling into our heads the importance of dry clean feet whenever possible and having the right footwear.
+Maybe adding shoes, waders, hiking boots, etc to the list would be essential.
+Thank you for your post it helps to remind us to check and update our own BOBs.